 The funds donated via Responsible Actions are raised from different parts of Kappahl’s operations, in which customer donations make a big difference.
 One example is that the proceeds of our One Bag Habit scheme are donated in full to sustainable development projects in the countries where we operate.
 In our Fine as I am campaign, our customers’ donations also make a vital difference.

-Learn more about our fundraising over the last year, and where the money goes in our Annual Report.
+Learn more about our fundraising over the last year, and where the money goes in our Sustainability Report.

 These are the organisations supported by Kappahl Responsible Actions:

 Children’s Rights in Society (Sweden) is a politically independent, non-denominational children’s rights organisation that listens to, supports and improves children’s and young people’s rights in society.
 The organisation offers children and adolescents safe, anonymous and free counselling by email, chat or phone.
 The callers are minors who have suffered physical or mental abuse or who for any other reason need the support and advice of a knowledgeable and caring adult.
 Bris is the Swedish children’s rights organisation Kappahl supports via its Fine as I am campaign.